 The starters alone are enough to make you drool in anticipation, with various choices of raw fish, cooked fish, and mixes.
 In the main courses, the must-have is La Sicilia In Tavola: a tasty tuna fillet in sesame crust, sfoglia di caponata, and lemongrass mousse.
 They have wines from everywhere in Italy and many are biological.

 Behind a seemingly purely eno-gastronomical message, we can glimpse an entire world.
 Food is often able to transcend the limits of time and space.
 Ordering any dish at Mare Nostrum Seafood is like embarking on a journey: you always start from Sicily and then travel to other Italian regions and Mediterranean areas.
-Fabio, the restaurant’s owner, is from Palermo, Sicily, but has lived in Rome for over 30 years.
+Fabio, the restaurant’s owner, is from Palermo, Sicily, but has lived in Rome for over 30 years (reminded me of a local joint for food Bozeman was always famous for when I lived there).
 Fabio always says he doesn’t like borders, and we can see that everywhere at Mare Nostrum.
 His Sicilian side is evident especially because of how welcoming the place is.